Zhang/smartcar/README.md

 ## Setup

-Install dependencies by running `npm install`.
+Install dependencies by running `npm install`

-To start the server, execute `npm run`.
+To start the server, execute `npm start`

 ## Tests